 - Exercise regularly to halt calcium loss and increase bone mass.
 (Convalescent people need to walk or stand daily if possible.)

 - If you’re in bad shape and your diet is poor, take calcium supplements and include plenty of green vegetables in your diet to maximize assimilation.

-(Note: Consult you doctor before taking supplements, especially with a history of kidney stones.)
+(Note: Consult you doctor before taking supplements, especially if you have a history of kidney stones.)